elycruz/sjljs/README.md

 ##### sjl.empty(value {*}) :Boolean
 Opinionated `empty` check.
-Checks if `false`, `0`, `null`, `undefined`, empty array, or empty object is true for passed in object.
+Checks if `false`, `0`, `null`, `undefined`, empty array, or empty object is true for passed in object (singular) (this method doesn't handle multiple object checking anymore and will have a sibling function take careof that instead in later release (candidate method name `sjl.emptyMulti`)).
 ```
 sjl.empty(false); // true
 sjl.empty(true);  // false